kamamenszu/winston_logger/README.md

 **Feature file:** 7-awaiting-resolution-status.feature :
 * **Scenario:** The Next Action Box should present 'Awaiting resolution' status || **Line:** `8`

+These tests check if complaint has outcome message after SPTA created complaint which has got status complete.
 Path to execute tests from this file:
 ```
 --specs=e2e/features/workflow/8-log-outcome-status.feature:<Line>